 Each new feature needs to be implemented in a separate branch.
 This is always branched off from the develop branch and then merged back into it.
 Feature branches also have a naming convention we should follow: feature/feature-name.
 If the project is using a feature tracking system, then it is necessary to put the ticket identifier into the name as well: feature/T-1234-feature-name.

 If we recognize a bug or important change request that needs to be resolved on production as soon as possible, we can create a hotfix branch.
-Hotfix is branched off the master branched and then merged back into master and develop branches.
+A hotfix is branched off the master branch and then merged back into master and develop branches.
 We use a standard hotfix naming convention which is similar to the feature one: hotfix/T-3456-name.